 The information below serves as your comprehensive guide for specifying and ordering the right McNICHOLS® Plank Grating product for your next project.
 Each step helps ensure your selection meets performance, safety, and design needs.
 Please specify:

-Start by identifying how and where your Plank Grating will be used.
+First, start by identifying how and where your Plank Grating will be used.
 Consider environmental conditions, load and span requirements, and the type of traffic the surface will support—whether pedestrian, light handcart, or heavy-duty industrial use.

 Many McNICHOLS® Plank Grating products meet ADA (Americans with Disabilities Act) guidelines when installed per published standards.
 For design inspiration, explore our Plank Grating Product and Application Gallery to see common and custom uses across industries.